mazi76erX2/Auto-Report-Generator/README.md

 # Auto-Report-Generator

+A Project I worked on for a company in 2017 (Used with permission)

+Considering refactoring the code to show what I've learnt over the years

 Generates a excel and powerpoint report using [pandas](https://pandas.pydata.org), [openpyxl](https://openpyxl.readthedocs.io/en/stable) and [python-pptx](https://openpyxl.readthedocs.io/en/stable) using data exported from [DataScouting](https://datascouting.com/) and [Mention](https://mention.com/en/).

 ## Usage